DamienFlury/summaries/par-prog/par-prog.typ

 }
 ```

-#figure(
-  image("assets/cuda-compilation.png", width: 80%),
-  caption: [Cuda compilation],
-) <fig-cuda-compilation>

-#figure(
-  image("assets/cuda-api.png", width: 80%),
-  caption: [CUDA Programming Interface],
-) <fig-cuda-api>

 == CUDA Execution model
 - Thread = Virtual Scalar Processor
 - Block = Virtual Multiprocessor
 - Blocks must be independent
-- Kernel composed of blocks
 - Each block contains (usually) 1024 threads, each thread has an ID
-- The CUDA runtime can choose how to allocate blocks among streaming
-  multiprocessors (SM).
-For large GPUs each SM gets a block
 - Threads & Blocks must complete
 - All threads in a block run on the same SM at the same time
-- Threads of a block execute concurrently on one multiprocessor
-- Multiple threads can execute concurrently on one multiprocessor

 #figure(